-- 5 The Delta Reform Act requires that the Delta Plan attempt to reduce risk to people, - 6 property and State interests in the Delta by promoting strategic levee investments and - 7 recommending priorities for State investments in the Delta's project and non-project - 8 levees (Water Code sections 85305(a) and 85306).
-Priorities are needed because the - 9 funds needed to complete desired levee improvements significantly exceed the funds - 10 currently available.
-History provides little reason to expect that all the funds needed will - soon be provided.
-Even if more funds were provided, projects providing greater benefits - 12 ought to proceed before those with fewer benefits.
-Given the uncertainty over the - 13 amount and availability of future Delta levee program funding, the most prudent - 14 approach is to prioritize those that reduce the most significant risks, provide the most - 15 benefits and avoid the costliest consequences.
-Prioritizing investment ensures that - limited public funds are expended first for improvements that are most critical to - 17 protecting lives, property, and State interests.
-These priorities, in combination with the - 18 Delta Reform Act directive that State agencies act consistently with the Delta Plan and - 19 the requirement that reimbursements for major rehabilitation of levees through the Delta - 20 Levees Maintenance Subventions Program conform to the Delta Plan (Water Code - section 12986), will ensure that State spending on Delta levees reflects these priorities - 22 in the future.
-The Delta Reform Act provides that activities of the Council in determining - 23 priorities for State levee investments in Delta levees do not increase the State's liability - 24 for flood protection in the Delta or its watershed (Water Code section 85032(j)). - 25 This 2013 Delta Plan envisioned that State funds for flood management would be - 26 focused at State interests but that some of that activity would protect local interests as - 27 well.
-The Plan outlined a process to prioritize State investments in levee operation, - 28 maintenance, and improvements in the Delta.
-The Council, following a workshop with - 29 flood risk management experts and extensive agency and public comment, adopted a - 30 set of principles to provide further guidance for priority setting (Delta Stewardship - 31 Council.
-2015).
-Principles relevant to prioritization of levee investments include: - The goals of State law and the Delta Plan-and, therefore, the Delta Levee Investment Strategy-are to better protect life, property, and the State's coequal goals for the Delta. - 2.
-State funding should not assist further urbanization of flood-prone Delta land. - 3.
-Expenditures should reduce risk.
-Reducing the probability of flood damage, for example, by improving levees or creating floodways, and lowering the consequences of flooding with actions like evacuation planning or floodproofing are both important.
+The Delta Reform Act requires that the Delta Plan attempt to reduce risk to people, property and State interests in the Delta by promoting strategic levee investments and recommending priorities for State investments in the Delta's project and non-project levees (Water Code sections 85305(a) and 85306).
+Priorities are needed because the funds needed to complete desired levee improvements significantly exceed the funds currently available.
+History provides little reason to expect that all the funds needed will soon be provided.
+Even if more funds were provided, projects providing greater benefits ought to proceed before those with fewer benefits.
+Given the uncertainty over the amount and availability of future Delta levee program funding, the most prudent approach is to prioritize those that reduce the most significant risks, provide the most benefits and avoid the costliest consequences.
+Prioritizing investment ensures that limited public funds are expended first for improvements that are most critical to protecting lives, property, and State interests.
+These priorities, in combination with the Delta Reform Act directive that State agencies act consistently with the Delta Plan and the requirement that reimbursements for major rehabilitation of levees through the Delta Levees Maintenance Subventions Program conform to the Delta Plan (Water Code section 12986), will ensure that State spending on Delta levees reflects these priorities in the future.
+The Delta Reform Act provides that activities of the Council in determining priorities for State levee investments in Delta levees do not increase the State's liability for flood protection in the Delta or its watershed (Water Code section 85032(j)).

-- State flood management investment to protect urban areas is the first priority. - 5.
-Water conveyance and diversion infrastructure is a high priority.
+This 2013 Delta Plan envisioned that State funds for flood management would be focused on State interests but that some of that activity would protect local interests as well.
+The Plan outlined a process to prioritize State investments in levee operation, maintenance, and improvements in the Delta.
+The Council, following a workshop with flood risk management experts and extensive agency and public comment, adopted a set of principles to provide further guidance for priority setting (Delta Stewardship Council 2015).
+Principles relevant to prioritization of levee investments include:

-- 6. State funds must enhance the ecosystem even if projects cost more to the State and to reclamation districts.
-A programmatic approach that locates ecosystem enhancements where they provide high benefits is preferable. - 7.
-Consider systemwide needs.
+- The goals of State law and the Delta Plan-and, therefore, the Delta Levee Investment Strategy are to better protect life, property, and the State's coequal goals for the Delta. - 2.
+State funding should not assist further urbanization of floodprone Delta land. - Expenditures should reduce risk.
+Reducing the probability of flood damage, for example, by improving levees or creating floodways, and lowering the consequences of flooding with actions like evacuation planning or floodproofing are both important. - 4.
+State flood management investment to protect urban areas is the first priority. - 5.
+Water conveyance and diversion infrastructure is a high priority. - State funds must enhance the ecosystem even if projects cost more to the State and to reclamation districts.
+A programmatic approach that locates ecosystem enhancements where they provide high benefits is preferable. - Consider systemwide needs.
 Specific recommendations of the Delta Plan and the State Plan of Flood Control should be considered.
-These include the proposed Paradise Cut Bypass recommended in the Delta Plan, and other specified non-project levees. - 8.
-Impacts to the Delta's unique values should be taken into account.
-These include the Delta's farmlands, historic communities, and natural and cultural resources. - 9.
-State investments in the Delta's flood management system must consider postflood recovery responses by local, state, and federal agencies and the efficacy and likelihood of financial assistance after flood damage. - 10.
-Owners of non-project levees seeking State funding have the burden to prove that they protect many people and/or assets or help achieve the coequal goals.
+These include the proposed Paradise Cut Bypass recommended in the Delta Plan, and other specified non-project levees. - Impacts to the Delta's unique values should be taken into account.
+These include the Delta's farmlands, historic communities, and natural and cultural resources. - State investments in the Delta's flood management system must consider post-flood recovery responses by local, state, and federal agencies and the efficacy and likelihood of financial assistance after flood damage. - Owners of non-project levees seeking State funding have the burden to prove that they protect many people and/or assets or help achieve the coequal goals.